enkidevs/curriculum/security/appsec/xxe/xxe-security.md

 **Schema Poisoning** is considered to be within the Invalid XML Documents section, though these are technically correctly formed.
 Incorrect permissions can cause locally-defined schemas (schemas defined within the document users send) to execute remote code.
 Because Schema Poisoning need not be from the originating user (it can be accomplished with man-in-the-middle attacks), defend against this layer by not relying on client-side validation, which is what locally-defined schemas are.

+Bookmark this insight to get the cheatsheet for insecure practices, which contains examples of the attack vectors above with mitigation strategies.

 ---
 ## Practice